nerstak/epaper-weather/README.md

 - `metrics`: If you wish to monitor data.
 Set `record_metrics` to `false` or `true`.
 Set `database_url` and `database_name` to the one setup during InfluxDB installation.

-Run `pip install -Ur requirements.txt`
+Run `pip install -Ur requirements.txt`, `sudo apt-get install libgpiod2`

 #### Service (auto-run)